Rehaf-bushara/Cyclistic-bike-share-analysis/README.md

 ## 📌 Objective
 Analyze 12 months of Cyclistic trip data to understand **how annual members and casual riders use bikes differently** and support marketing strategies to convert casual riders into members.

+## 📂 Dataset
+The original raw trip data is publicly available from [Divvy / Cyclistic System Data](https://divvy-tripdata.s3.amazonaws.com/index.html).

+Due to file size limits, the cleaned data couldnt be included in this repository.
+To reproduce the full analysis, download the raw data from the link above and run `cyclistic_case_study.ipynb`.

 ## 🛠 Tools
 - Python (pandas, numpy, matplotlib, seaborn)
 - Power BI